system-transparency/stprov/docs/stprov-system.md

 start an HTTPS service.
 The operator completes the provisioning by connecting to this service using stprov-local.
 After provisioning, the platform's EFI NVRAM contains a [host configuration](), a hostname, and an SSH hostkey.
-The SSH hostkey can, e.g., be used as authentication by OS packages that were booted by stboot.
+The SSH hostkey can, e.g., be used by an OS package to provide SSH host authentication.

 ```mermaid
 graph LR